Bitcoin posts outflow for 2nd straight week -CoinShares data

-NEW YORK, July 19 (Reuters) - Bitcoin investment products and funds registered outflows for a second consecutive week, according to data from digital asset manager CoinShares released on Monday, highlighting investors' cautious sentiment on the cryptocurrency sector as prices continued to stall.
+NEW YORK (Reuters) - Bitcoin investment products and funds registered outflows for a second consecutive week, according to data from digital asset manager CoinShares released on Monday, highlighting investors’ cautious sentiment on the cryptocurrency sector as prices continued to stall.

 Bitcoin outflows hit $10.4 million in the week ended July 16, after outflows of $6.9 million the previous week.
 For the month of July, bitcoin outflows amounted to $15 million, though inflows for the year were still a robust $4.2 billion.